 Second Trimester Baby Registry Checklist: When to Start and What to Add

 As an Amazon Associate, GetJoyBox earns from qualifying purchases.
-GetJoyBox also allows users to add links from any retailer — affiliate commissions never influence our recommendations.
+Affiliate commissions never influence our recommendations.

 The second trimester is your golden window to build your baby registry.
 The nausea has likely subsided, your due date feels real, and you've got enough runway to give your friends and family time to actually shop before baby arrives.

-This timing works because you've likely had your anatomy scan by now.
-You know your due date, maybe you know baby's sex, and you're feeling more confident about what you actually need.
-You'll also have time to hunt down Canadian-specific products, check availability on Amazon.ca, and verify everything meets Health Canada's safety guidelines.
-And honestly?
-Those big-ticket nursery items need lead time.
-Starting now means they'll actually arrive before baby does.
+The timing works beautifully because you've likely had your anatomy scan by now.
+You know your due date, you might know baby's sex, and you're feeling genuinely more confident about what you actually need.
+You'll also have time to hunt down Canadian-specific products, check stock on Amazon.ca and Snuggle Bugz, and verify everything meets Health Canada's safety guidelines.

 What to Add Now vs. What to Wait On